dohmatob/dohmatob.github.io/research.md

 order: 3
 ---

-Working papers (not yet in conferences, journals, etc.)
+Working papers / preprints (not yet in conferences, journals, etc.)
 ==============
-- <a href="/assets/preprints/2020-11-11-implicit-bias.pdf">Implicit bias of any algorithm: bounding bias via margin</a> (preprint)
+- <a href="/assets/preprints/2020-11-11-implicit-bias.pdf">Implicit bias of any algorithm: bounding bias via margin</a>
+- <a href="https://arxiv.org/abs/2006.09989">Classifier-independent Lower-Bounds for Adversarial Robustness</a>

 Publications